Hallet Davis model HD185 Grand Piano

 At 6’-1” in length, it is larger than a baby or parlor grand piano.
 This is a conservatory grand that would meet the needs of most performance venues featuring live music and institutional settings like houses of worship and schools.
 The robust bass response from the longer string length and larger soundboard size and the warm, rich tonal quality and bell-like clarity would uplift nearly all musical genres.
 It could be suitable for a serious amateur pianist or a professional.
 These are durable, low-maintenance, well-built pianos and it ought to give decades of musical enrichment to the next owner.

 Originally established in Boston in 1839, Hallet Davis & Co. is one of the oldest American names in piano manufacturing.
 Hallowed, staid and revered, the company has a rich history.
 They have received numerous competitive awards and medals at World’s Fairs and the greatest expositions world-wide.
 During the Paris Exhibition of 1867 Franz Liszt, the great pianist-composer, played on a Hallet Davis piano and enthusiastically endorsed it.
 So did Johann Strauss in Berlin, 1871.
 In 1911, His Holiness Pope Pius X selected a Hallet Davis for the Vatican and awarded its makers a gold medal.
 Mr. Hallet and Mr. Davis are long gone of course, so the company has had various ownerships.
 For most of the 20th century they were part of the Aeolian-American Piano Company empire.
-Fine old brands like Chickering, Mason & Hamlin and others were built by them also.
-Shortly after Aeolian’s demise in 1985, North American Music in New York acquired the rights to build the piano and the Galanti family have been wonderful stewards of this renowned old American brand.
-The instruments are currently built to the highest standards and integrity by highly rated, modern factories in China.
+Fine old brands like Chickering, Mason & Hamlin, Knabe, Sohmer and others were also built by them at their factory in East Rochester, NY.
+Shortly after Aeolian-American’s demise in 1985, North American Music in New York acquired the rights to build the piano and the Galanti family have been wonderful stewards of this renowned old American brand.
+The instruments are currently built to the highest standards and integrity by highly-rated, modern factories in China.